apache/helix/website/0.8.4/src/site/markdown/auto_exit_maintenance.md

 -   As a framework, we cannot provide the right value for this threshold.
 It should depend on the nature of the application and the risk tolerance thereof.
 Familiarize yourself with the rules outlined above and start with a low value (for example, 0) and increase your tolerance.

-## How to use the auto-exit feature
-In order to use this feature, you'd need to set the following config parameters in your cluster's ClusterConfig.

-#### Auto-enter maintenance mode

-MAX_OFFLINE_INSTANCES_ALLOWED: the number of offline and disabled instances allowed before the cluster automatically enters maintenance mode.

-MAX_PARTITIONS_PER_INSTANCE: the number of partitions on any given instance, where, if any instance in the cluster happens to have more partitions than this number, the cluster automatically enters maintenance mode

-#### Auto-exit maintenance mode

-NUM_OFFLINE_INSTANCES_FOR_AUTO_EXIT: set this value to allow your cluster to auto-exit when the number of offline and disabled instances are at this value.
-Note that this value must be less than MAX_OFFLINE_INSTANCES_ALLOWED (Read the design doc on why).

-Note that the cluster will auto-exit only if it has _automatically_ entered maintenance mode previously.